saucelabs/sauce-docs/docs/basics/acct-team-mgmt/viewing-exporting-usage-data.md

   <tr>
     <td><strong>Peak VM Concurrency</strong>
     </td>
-    <td>The highest number of concurrent tests run during a single session on a virtual machine, including Web browser, emulator, and simulator tests, in the previous 28 days.
+    <td>The highest number of concurrent tests run during a single session on a virtual machine, including web browser, emulator, and simulator tests, in the previous 28 days.
     </td>
   </tr>
   <tr>